GPT-3 Content and The Future of Content Marketing

 Any marketing professionals looking forward to the day that AI can produce cheap, useful content shouldn’t have much faith that the technology will reach them anytime soon.
 GPT-3 does a fantastic job and comes close, but its content doesn’t have any intelligence behind it.

-In fact, GPT-3 has already demonstrated the problem with publishing content written without a human mind behind it.
+In fact, GPT-3 and its predecessor, GPT-2, have already demonstrated the problem with publishing content written without a human mind behind it.
 Machine learning, an essential component of AI, can only produce text based on the information it has.
 When you connect AI to the internet, it can draw on biased content that taints its content.
 Researchers have already found examples of this in GPT-3’s work.

 Some of the bias that comes through GPT-3’s text includes: